shivasiddharth/GassistPi/README.md

 *************************************************
 ## **FIRST STEP- CLONE the PROJECT on to Pi**
 *************************************************
-1. Open the terminal and execute the following
+1. Open the terminal and execute the following  (warning: clone the repo using your user account, do not use root)

 ```
 sudo apt-get install git